 You will be able to begin the renewal process starting 60 consecutive days before your TIE card expires or up to 90 consecutive days afterward.
 If you are planning on being out of the country for more than 90 days (due to the large gap between the finish date and new start date of the program), I would suggest you plan to give yourself enough time to apply for another student visa from your nearest Consulate.

 If you do plan to stay or be outside of Spain for just under 90 days, renew your student visa here as soon as you start gathering paperwork and can turn in your completed application the minute you receive your carta de nombramiento.
 If you travel outside of Spain while your card is expired, you will need a permission form called an autorización de regreso.
 (More on how to apply for that soon.)

 If you are switching regions and wish to renew your TIE in Spain before you leave or during your free time in the summer, remember that you will have to travel to the Extranjería office in your new region to do so.

 *Special note: The reason why I say getting a new student visa each year is a waste of your time is quite important.
-A lawyer explained to me that the student visas we get affixed inside our passports are merely permission forms to enter the country.
+A lawyer explained to me that the student visas we get affixed inside our passports act as mere permission forms to enter the country.
 The student TIE and renewing it in Spain are what count towards being eligible for other visas such as the freelance visa.
 But, if you get new student visas from the Consulate each year, you are essentially restarting the clock on your time in Spain and won’t be able to switch to a different visa (and have actual residency) should the opportunity present itself.

 6. Contact and visit your (new) school